 The arbitration agreement concluded between the parties stands as a foundation of the arbitral tribunal’s jurisdiction to settle the dispute in accordance with the applicable law.

 The tribunal consists of arbitrators chosen by the parties or appointed by the institution that administers the proceedings.
-The corner stone of a successful arbitration lays in the independence and impartiality of arbitrators appointed to settle a dispute, providing a guarantee that the arbitral award would be an unbiased one.
+The cornerstone of a successful arbitration lies in the independence and impartiality of arbitrators appointed to settle a dispute.
+Independent and impartial arbitrators provide a guarantee that the arbitral award will be unbiased and based on law

-Despite the fact that any individual with full legal and business capacity (regardless of age, gender, profession or nationality) can act as an arbitrator, the parties choose members of the arbitral tribunal based on the knowledge, expertise and previous experience in arbitration of the persons chosen.
+Any individual with full legal and business capacity (regardless of age, gender, profession or nationality) can act as an arbitrator.

-Moreover, unlike court decisions, arbitral awards rendered by tribunals seated in Serbia can be fully enforced in almost all the countries in the world having in mind that Serbia is a state party to the New York Convention on Recognition and Enforcement of Foreign Arbitral Awards that was signed and ratified by 149 states.
+Unlike court decisions, arbitral awards rendered by tribunals seated in Serbia are enforceable in almost any jurisdiction in the world thanks to the fact that Serbia is a state party to the New York Convention on Recognition and Enforcement of Foreign Arbitral Awards that was signed and ratified by 166 states.

 Arbitration in Serbia has a long-standing tradition of almost hundred years.
 Taking into consideration only disputes that arose after the Arbitration Act was passed in 2006, more than 250 parties from around the world took part in international commercial arbitration in the territory of Serbia – predominantly companies from Austria, Bosnia and Herzegovina, the Czech Republic, Cyprus, Macedonia, Germany, Hungary, Italy, Montenegro, Netherlands, Romania, Turkey, Switzerland, the Russian Federation, Ukraine, United Kingdom and the USA.